 - Adding a bit of apple cider vinegar can enhance the toning process and help clear up blemishes

-- 1 bag is enough for 3 facial steams
+- 1 bag contains about 3/4 cup of tea, enough for at least 3 facial steams

 - Reusable cotton muslin bag included!